-How to Make a Hot Chocolate Charcuterie Board
+How to Make Hot Chocolate Charcuterie Boards

 Decide what your ultimate goal is for the board.
 Are you trying to keep it themed to one flavor, like chocolate or peppermint?
 Or do you like the look of something monochromatic?

-Find a tray or board
+Find a Tray or Board

 I like to use a tray with sides rather than a flat board.
 While a flat board looks great for a charcuterie platter that will be enjoyed by adults, children will eff that s up.